qiita-spots/qiita/CONTRIBUTING.md

 * `qiita_db`: Contains the bridge layer between the Python objects and the SQL database.
 In general this subpackage is mainly written in Python with a fair amount of inline PostgreSQL statements (see the section below on how to make database changes).
 * `qiita_ware`: Contains the logic of the system and functions that can generally be called from a Python script (see the scripts directory), and it is mostly written in Python.
 Several workflows that can be achieved using the GUI, can also be reproduced through the command line using this subpackage.

+Regardless of the module where you are adding new functionality, you should always take into consideration how these new features affect users and whether or not adding a new section or document to the documentation (found under the `doc` folder) would be useful.

 ###The Qiita development rules

 Since Qiita is a package that is continuously growing, we found ourselves in a position where development rules needed to be established so we can reduce both development and reviewer time.
 These rules are: